shaoxc/qepy/README.md

 ## Todo
  - ~~Update the Makefile to support Gfortran compiler~~
- - Write a python script that can automatically update the *qepy* code according to the new version of the *QE*
+ - Support the updating the cell lattice.

 ## Bugs
  - Intel Compiler